omkar-shelke25/ckad-killercoda/max-min-rollback/step1.md

 #### Part 2: Execute and Monitor Rollout
 - ✅ Apply the configuration changes
-- ✅ Monitor the rollout progress
+- ✅ Monitor the rollout progress, including how pods are terminated and replaced during the image update
 - ✅ Verify all pods are updated successfully

 #### Part 3: Simulate Failure and Rollback